 - Self-kindness: have some grace for yourself instead of berating yourself for every perceived wrongdoing

 - Common humanity: this is understanding the concept that you are not the only person who feels inadequate; this concept is shared throughout humanity

 - Mindfulness: don’t ignore the negative emotions, but don’t get swept up in them either.

 Are you constantly striving for something unattainable to get away from something unavoidable?
 I’d love to help!
-If you’re in the Vancouver, WA area, please schedule a free 15-minute consultation here.
+If you’re in the Vancouver, WA or Portland, OR areas, please click the button below to schedule a free 15-minute consultation.